What is Social Search?

 Website promoting Social Search browser hijacker:

-Notification saying that Social Search can read and change certain data:
+Notification stating that Social Search can read and change certain data:

 Instant automatic malware removal: